Todmorden: Landmarks

 Todmorden Town Hall, which was designed in the Neo-Classical style, dominates the centre of the town.
 The building straddles the Walsden Water, a tributary of the River Calder, and was situated in both Lancashire and Yorkshire until the administrative county boundary was moved on 1 January 1888.
 Designed by John Gibson of Westminster, this imposing building has a northern end which is semi-circular.
 One interesting external feature of the town hall is the pediment to the front elevation, which reflects the fact that it straddled the boundary as it depicts the main industries of the two counties.
 The fine carved stonework has two central female figures on a pedestal.
 The left-hand sculpture represents Lancashire (cotton spinning and weaving industries), and the right-hand one Yorkshire (wool manufacturing, engineering and agriculture).

 Todmorden has the look of a Victorian mill town.
 Other notable buildings include Dobroyd Castle (completed in 1869), now used as a residential activity centre for schoolchildren; the Edwardian Hippodrome Theatre, and the Grade I listed Todmorden Unitarian Church (built 1865–1869).
 Dobroyd Castle, the town hall and the Unitarian church were all built at the behest of John Fielden and his sons and designed by John Gibson, who had been a member of Charles Barry's team at the Houses of Parliament.
 Pre-Victorian buildings include two 18th century pubs; Todmorden Old Hall, a Grade II* listed manor house (Elizabethan) in the centre of town, and St. Mary's Church which dates from 1476.

 Todmorden is situated alongside the Pennine Way, Pennine Bridleway, Mary Towneley Loop and Calderdale Way and is popular for outdoor activities such as walking, fell running, mountain biking and bouldering.
-Its attractions include canals and locks, a park containing a sports centre, an outdoor skateboard park, tennis courts, a golf course, an aquarium/reptile house and a cricket ground.
+Its attractions include canals and locks, a park containing a sports centre, an outdoor skateboard park, tennis courts, a golf course and a cricket ground.
 There are wooded areas around the town and cafés and restaurants.

 The Hippodrome Theatre shows films as well as putting on live performances.
 The town has a small toy and model museum, a library and a tourist information centre, along with independent retailers.
 Annual events include a carnival, agricultural show, beer festival, music festival and the traditional Easter Pace Egg plays.